blazejkustra/react-native-fast-text/README.md

 # react-native-fast-text

-A faster version of the React Native Text component that removes (for the most part) unnecessary overhead.
+A faster version of the React Native `Text` component that removes (for the most part) unnecessary overhead.

 ## Why?

-The native Text implementation includes additional \*onPress props:
+The native `Text` implementation includes additional `*onPress` props:

-- onLongPress
+- `onLongPress`
-- onPress
+- `onPress`
-- onPressIn
+- `onPressIn`
-- onPressOut
+- `onPressOut`
-- disabled
+- `disabled`
-- pressReactOffset
+- `pressReactOffset`

 It also includes a state variable called `isHighlighted`, which causes unnecessary renders.
-Additionally, it wraps the Text with the `<TextAncestor.Provider />` context provider, thereby polluting the React tree.
+Additionally, it wraps the `Text` with the `<TextAncestor.Provider />` context provider, thereby polluting the React tree.

 By removing this extra logic and going straight down into `RCTText` we have a much faster text component.

 ### Notice

-It's worth noting that removing the context provider has one downside: while nesting Text inside Text still works, each individual Text node must be styled independently since style inheritance is lost.
+It's worth noting that removing the context provider has one downside: while nesting `Text` inside `Text` still works, each individual `Text` node must be styled independently since style inheritance is lost.
 The advantages outweigh the disadvantages though.

 ## Installation

 Install the module.
 Use it however you'd like.

-There's a codmod in here that will convert _all_ of your `import { Text } from 'react-native` to use `import { Text } from 'react-native-fast-text`.
+There's a codmod in here that will convert _all_ of your `import { Text } from 'react-native'` to use `import { Text } from 'react-native-fast-text'`.

 ```
 npx jscodeshift -t node_modules/react-native-fast-text/codemods/transform-to-fast-text.js